 Embody Denim models

-Embody jeans are ethically made in Melbourne with a focus on inclusivity in shape and size.
-To reduce the brand’s environmental impact and avoid unethical processes, each Embody Denim garment is washed in an industrial family-run laundry and dye house in Sydney that complies with Australian rules and regulations when disposing of chemicals.
+Embody Women’s approach to denim is simple: “jeans that fit your curves without pulling, pinching, or gaping”.
+The brand’s entire range is ethically made in Australia – with a focus on inclusivity in shape and size.
+To reduce Embody Women’s environmental impact and avoid unethical processes, each garment is washed in an industrial family-run laundry and dye house in Sydney that complies with Australian rules and regulations when disposing of chemicals.
 The best part?
-The Embody jeans are available in an inclusive size range from 8-22.
+The Embody jeans are available in an inclusive size range from 8-26.

 Staples and basics brand Bassike also produces some pretty sweet and sustainable denim products.
 On its website the brand says that sustainability for them means treating people and the planet with respect, lightening their environmental impact and constantly evaluating how they do that.
 Longevity is also a core consideration for Bassike, as it should be for all brands which is something that influences everything from the design stage in their business.
 They aim to produce all their collections with intention, integrity and longevity in mind.
 As a bonus, over 90% of Bassike’s products are ethically made in Australia which ensures a high level of supply chain transparency while supporting and helping to preserve the fashion industry in this country.